Modify a blueprint¶

 Work with nodes¶

-The following table describes the actions to take on a node.
+The following table describes actions you can take on a node.

 Work with connectors¶

-The following table describes the actions to take on a connector.
+The following table describes actions you can take on a connector.

 Modify a node¶